Discreteness to Convexity: Promotion Planning via Simplotope Triangulation: Modeling Composite Effects

+\end{theorem} In the proof of Theorem~\ref{them:supermodular-model}, we demonstrate that the staircase inequalities characterize the convex hull of the hypograph $\phi \mcirc \ell^\sigma$.
+Their validity stems from a constructive procedure that exploits supermodularity, while their tightness is proved by triangulating the simplotope using staircases \citep[Section 6.2.3]{de2010triangulations}.
+We note that supermodularity has been used for conic mixed-binary sets \citep{atamturk2020submodularity,kilincc2025conic} and staircase triangulations have been used for convex relaxations over continuous domains \citep{he2022tractable}.
+However, these works do not consider discrete lattice domains and do not allow composition of a supermodular function with non-monotone univariate functions.

-By specializing Theorem~\ref{them:supermodular-model} to the case when the outer-function $\phi(\cdot)$ is a bilinear term, we now extend the MIP formulation for~\eqref{eq:example}, obtained in Propositions~\ref{prop:simple-exact} and~\ref{prop:simple-perfect}, into an ideal formulation for the product of two aribitrary univariate functions:
+Now, we specialize Theorem~\ref{them:supermodular-model} to the case when the outer-function $\phi(\cdot)$ is a bilinear term, extending the MIP formulation for~\eqref{eq:example} in Propositions~\ref{prop:simple-exact} and~\ref{prop:simple-perfect} to relax the restriction on $d_2$.
+More specifically, we obtain an ideal formulation for the product of two aribitrary univariate functions:

+For the promotion planning problem, this will allow us to capture cross-item effects where each item has multiple price levels.
+Moreover, by recursively using this technique we will be able to model higher-order effects as well, as detailed in Section~\ref{section:loglog}.